- customer service skills

 With experience and professional qualifications, you could be promoted to credit manager.

 You could also start your own collection agency or set up as a freelance field collection agent.

-You can get more details on working in credit control, and specialist in-work qualifications, from the Chartered Institute of Credit Management.Data from National Careers Service.
+You can get more details on working in credit control, and specialist in-work qualifications, from the Chartered Institute of Credit Management.Powered by Pathways.